advocations/skype/Skype/ucap/Trusted_Application_API/AuthenticationAndAuthorization.md

 # Authentication and Authorization

- The application does a `GET` on the **ms:rtc:saas:applications** link returned by the [discover](DiscoveryChatClient.md) operation, after appending an application endpoint id to the value in the link
+ The application does a `GET` on the **ms:rtc:saas:applications** link returned by the [discover](DiscoveryChatClient.md) operation, after appending an application endpoint id to the value in the link.

 The following snippet is an example of such a GET.
 ```